nishs9/nfl-simulation-engine/README.md

 needed to run the simulations and the calls the multi-threaded simulation runner (located in `backend/src/game_simulator.py`).
 The API then responds with all of the details about the simulation results.
 This is a synchronous process.

-- `/run-legacy-simulation`: This is an endpoint that isn't currently used but I simply created it as a failsafe in case I ever run into serious issues with the multi-threaded simulation runner.
-This endpoint simply calls the single-threaded version of the simulation runner and, otherwise, doesn't differ at all to the main endpoint.
+- `/run-legacy-simulation`: This is an endpoint that isn't currently used but I created it as a failsafe in case I ever run into serious issues with the multi-threaded simulation runner.
+This endpoint calls the single-threaded version of the simulation runner and, otherwise, doesn't differ at all to the main endpoint.

 ### *Sim Engine Backend [this section is a work in progress]*